juansensio/chat/README.md

 ![pic](pic.png)

-You can modify the number og GPUs available in the `docker-compose.yml` file.
+You can modify the number of GPUs available in the `docker-compose.yml` file.